-The rafflesia plant draws pollinators with its horrible smell.
+The rafflesia plant draws pollinators with its bad smell.

 This plant is a parasite.
-It has no leaves, roots, or stems.
-It finds another plant—a host plant—to attach itself to.
-Then it uses this plant as a source for nutrients and water.
-Eventually, a bud forms and grows into a flower.
+It finds another plant to attach itself to and feed off of.
+Soon, a bud forms, and a flower grows.
 Like the corpse flower, it smells bad.
-Yet, it’s the perfect scent to attract the flies that pollinate it.
+This attracts flies that pollinate it.

 You can watch tortoise‑shell bamboo grow before your eyes.

-The sun rises and shines down on an emerald green bamboo plant in Sumatra.
-The plant stands about a meter (3 feet) high.
+The sun shines down on a green bamboo plant in Sumatra.
+It stands about a meter (3 feet) high.
 By sunset, this plant will be 1.8 meters (6 feet) tall!
-It is the tortoise‑shell bamboo, the fastest growing plant on Earth.
-Bamboos are giant, woody grasses.
-When they are buds, they are tiny.
-However, with a growth rate of 4 centimeters (1.6 inches) per hour, you can actually watch it grow.
+It is the tortoise‑shell bamboo.
+It’s the fastest growing plant on Earth.
+At a growth rate of 4 centimeters (1.6 inches) per hour, you can actually watch it grow.

-Some plants live to extremes.
-Killer seeds; trees that sting; leaves that hunt; and flowers that smell like a dumpster are just a handful of ways plants have adapted to survive.
+Some plants live to extremes: killer seeds; trees that sting; leaves that hunt; and flowers that smell like a dumpster.
+These are just a handful of ways plants‑survive.